chiasm-project/chiasm/README.md

 state before the refactoring (including visualization and data loading plugins) can be found on the [archive_v0.1.9 branch](https://github.com/curran/chiasm/tree/archive_v0.1.9).

-## Contributing

-Please give this repo a star if you think it is cool.

-Feel free to submit GitHub issues for feature requests, bugs, and feedback in general.

-There is also a [Chiasm Google Group](https://groups.google.com/forum/?hl=en&fromgroups#!forum/chiasm-project).

 # Background

 The core concept of this project is that interactive graphics, particularly data visualizations, can be instantiated, configured with